Recollections: A Long Walk

 “Okay, hand to hand!”

 And we switched narration to take us into the orchard on a dramatic chase scene, ending back at the clothesline.
 Dueling heroes, each intent on saving civilization, destroyed themselves on a concrete slab, both narrating the action like would-be Howard Cosells.
-But each narrating a different action.
+But each narrating a different plot.

 Or were we just becoming self conscious?
+Or are they the same thing?

-The cardinal rule of improvisation, I was later to learn in college (Dad: We sent you to college to learn what?) is Yes And.
-Yes, I accept the reality you just depicted, And I add this to it.
+The cardinal rule of improvisation, I was later to learn in college (Dad: “We sent you to college to learn what?”) is Yes And.
+“Yes, I accept the reality you just depicted, And I add this to it.”
 When two kids start arguing about basic plot, the game is in trouble.
-When it happens twice in a row, there is no game.
+When that happens twice in a row, there is no game.
 When the argument becomes the game, there are no kids left to play it.

-So, I don’t know how his sense of fantasy fared when confronted with wholesale.
+I don’t know how his sense of fantasy fared when confronted with wholesale.
 But I have a feeling that awful dawning outside my grandmother’s summer kitchen only increased my resolve to keep the game going in some way.
-My subsequent personal struggle involved lots of enthusiasm for invented possible realities, and a strong need to involve friends in getting them to sign on to my fantasies.
+My subsequent personal struggle involved lots of enthusiasm for invented realities, and a strong need to involve friends in getting them to sign on to my fantasies.

-Eventually, I found semi-acceptable social structures (theatre and its offshoots) in which to plant my love of improvised narrative, and although forming theatre companies could be viewed as a brand of hucksterism, in the main the theatre arts channelled my need to improvise in directions useful to the community.
-And for all the things in life that I missed because of my singular dedication to the stage, I got a nice handful of ephemeral magic in return.
+Eventually, I found semi-acceptable social structures (theatre and its offshoots) in which to plant my love of improvised narrative, and although forming theatre companies could be viewed as a brand of hucksterism, in the main the theatre arts channelled my need to improvise in ways useful to the community.
+And for all the things in life that I missed because of my singular dedication to the stage, I got a nice hatful of ephemeral magic in return.
 And developed a huge admiration for those who have managed to keep the improv rolling along while raising kids and doing business.
 That, to me, is real growing up.

 Photo: The orchards of Santa Clara Valley during a long ago spring.